Second arrest made in South Carolina mall shooting

 The first person arrested in the shooting, 22-year-old Jewayne M. Price, was one of three people initially detained by law enforcement as a person of interest.
 Price’s attorney, Todd Rutherford, told news outlets Sunday that his client fired a gun at the mall, but in self-defense.
 Rutherford said Price faces a charge of unlawfully carrying a pistol because he legally owned his gun but did not have a permit to carry a weapon.

+Price now also faces an attempted murder charge and nine counts of aggravated assault and battery, police said.
+He was in the Lexington County jail as of Monday.

-Columbia police said on Twitter that a judge agreed Sunday to let Price leave jail on a $25,000 surety bond.
-He was to be on house arrest with an ankle monitor, police said.
+Columbia police previously said on Twitter that a judge agreed Sunday to let Price leave jail on a $25,000 surety bond if he remained on house arrest with an ankle monitor.

-Authorities are also investigating a second mass shooting that struck the state over the weekend.
+Robinson is scheduled for a bond hearing Tuesday morning, according to police.
+Authorities have asked the public for help locating Smith, 21, of Columbia, who is also facing a charge of unlawfully carrying a pistol.

+“This is not an indictment on gun ownership,” Holbrook said.
+“This is an indictment on the availability of firearms on the street for people that have illegal intentions, nefarious intentions to use those firearms against others.”